MuhammadQadora/NPM-health-check-app/README.md

 1) start by exporting a github token:
     - export token="XXXXXXXXXXXXXX"

-2) using Curl or Postman make a POST request to "http://localhost:5000/resty". insert a plain/text package name or a comma seperated npm package list
+2) using Curl or Postman make a POST request to "http://localhost:5000/resty".
+   - in the POST request insert a plain/text package name or a comma seperated npm package list.

-example:
+    for example:
     - package1,package2,package3

 an Example Response from the app: